mlanza/atomic/README.md

 If an app involves animation, as a turn-based board game would, ponder this aspect too.
 How one renders elements which are animated is often different from how one renders those which aren't.
 Fortunately, CSS is now capable of driving most animations without the help of additional libraries.

-Sparingly add libraries.
-Keep projects lean.
-[Dependencies breed](https://tonsky.me/blog/disenchantment/).
-The ever-changing landscape of modern libraries (Vue, React, Angular, Svelte, etc.) brims with excellent ideas, yet the author has continually met customer requirements without necessitating any of them.

-Rather, and only when the deficit is truly felt, graft in the idea, not the dependency.
-It permits the local team and not the vendor team to dictate the schedule.
-It also alleviates the pressure of falling out of step with the latest release.

 ## Progressive Enhancement

-One begins routinely with a simple core and shell and potentially layers in other useful concepts.
+One begins routinely with a functional core, then headless shell and gradually develops toward the level of sophistication one wants, grafting on one layer at a time.

 The `journal` type can be added to provide undo/redo and permit stepping forward and backward along a timeline.

 Add a layer to process change via commands and events, in its simplest form, both represented as plain old JavaScript objects.
 Commands (yin) belong in the impure world (imperative shell), and events (yang) the pure world (functional core).

-Events are folded into the world state via a master reduction.
-And both events and commands can be readily sent over the wire or captured in logs.
+Events are folded into the world state as a reduction.
+And both events and commands can be sent over the wire or captured in logs.
 When captured, they provide a complete and auditable history, one which can be readily examined from the browser console.

 ## A Tale of Two Worlds